apenczolgolonabijorbiper/smsjigger/README.md

 # ToDo

-1. add blacklisting by sender
+1. add blacklisting - generic one and by a recipient
 2. add www interface